MathNerdGamer/StudyingJava/README.md

 ### [Notes](./Notes/Week5.md)

 ### Programs:
-* [LinkedList](./LinkedList/LinkedList.java) - Very basic implementation of a Linked List.
+* [LinkedList](./LinkedList/LinkedList.java) - Very basic (generic) implementation of a Linked List.
+* [BinarySearchTree](./BinarySearchTree/BinarySearchTree.java) - Very basic (generic) implementation of a Binary Search Tree.

+## FINISHED!
+This is the final state of this repository (unless I decide that I want to fix any code I find ugly later).